leopoldog/utilities/README.md

 # utilities
-Some utilities classes in Java
+Some utility classes in Java